House moves to strip health coverage from millions of Americans including many people with HIV

 - Studies routinely find that higher cost sharing limits access to necessary health care services

-While this approach has long been supported by the medical community as an improvement to the current policy for annual physician reimbursement updates, it alone may not have a major impact, particularly since the updates are tied to a low percent of MEI in 2027 and beyond.
-Under this provision, in 2026, physicians would receive an update of 75% of MEI (estimated to be a 1.9% increase); in 2027 and each subsequent year, they would receive 10% of MEI (estimated to be a 0.23% increase for 2027).
-MEI projections can change, which means the estimated payment adjustments for physicians would change accordingly.
+Under this provision, in 2026, physicians would receive an update of 75% of MEI (estimated to be a 1.9% increase); beginning in 2027 and each subsequent year, they would receive 10% of MEI (estimated to be a 0.23% increase for 2027).
+MEI projections could change, which means the estimated payment adjustments for physicians would change accordingly.

 About IDSA and HIVMA